mohammad-rowshan/directional_qLDPC_codes/README.md

 This folder contains a Python script for **static** (algebraic) numerics for **directional (route-generated) CSS qLDPC codes** in the **square-grid checkerboard model**.

 This software is based on the following paper:
-M. Rowshan, ``Structural Analysis of Directional qLDPC codes,'' arXiv:XXXX.YYYYY.
+M. Rowshan, ``Structural Analysis of Directional qLDPC codes,'' arXiv:2602.19057.